Only Available for US orders. For overseas shipping options please contact us directly.

 - two 10 gram packets of Essiac tea herbs, ready to brew

-The kettle is 1.9 litres - 2 quarts, big enough to make one quart, (which ironically requires a kettle bigger than one quart in size to make!).
-It is narrow and deep, with a heavy bottom, so less chance of scorching liquids.
-The measurements are even written inside the pot, so you know where to fill it to.
+The kettle is deep, with a heavy bottom, perfect for Essiac and many other uses!
+The measurements are written inside the pot, so you know where to fill it to.